-Out of body experiences can be had via meditation, physical exertion, psychotropic compounds, sex, near-death experiences, and likely many other avenues.
-The hovering, seen-from-above sensations can bring new perspectives, often via a combination of expansion, focus, and abstraction.
+Out-of-body experiences can be had via meditation, physical exertion, psychotropic compounds, sex, near-death experiences, and likely other pathways.
+That hovering, seen-from-above sensation can bring new perspectives, often via a combination of expansion, focus, and abstraction.
 The “grounding” that follows these moments often contain a lingering wonderment and a tingling (if transitory) sense of transformation.

-In this work, an “out-of-earth” perception is sought.
-Abstraction, often a result of narrowing distance and focus to eliminate context, can also be discovered by instead expanding the context and allowing the earth to express itself in larger terms.
-Rather than descriptions or records of physical space, these photos attempt to trigger a meta-experience of spirit and pattern in a way that cannot be had at eyelevel.
-A connectedness and beauty in the ordinary can be had at a point somewhere between forty inches and four hundred feet.
+Abstraction, often a result of narrowing distance and focus to eliminate context, can also be discovered by instead expanding the context and allowing the landscape to express itself in larger terms.
+Rather than records of physical space, these photos attempt to trigger a meta-experience of pattern and sensibility in ways that cannot be had at eyelevel – that out-of-body perspective.
+A connectedness with the ordinary can be had at a point somewhere between forty inches and four hundred feet.

 all rights reserved